chausner/sgbust/README.md

 Solutions are represented as compact strings using the following encoding scheme:

-* The group in each step of the sequence is represented by a numeric ID, where the first group in a grid (when iterating column-first from top to bottom) is assigned the ID 0, the second the ID 1, etc.
+* The group in each step of the sequence is represented by a numeric ID, with the first group in a grid (when iterating column-first from top to bottom) being assigned the ID 0, the second the ID 1, etc.
-* Each ID is encoded in base 26 using digits 'A'..'Z'
+* Each ID is encoded in base 26 using digits 'A'..'Z'.
 * The encoded IDs are concatenated.
 IDs with more than one digit are enclosed in parentheses.

 For example, the solution "(AD)(AA)GPBA" denotes the sequence consisting of the 30th, 27th, 7th, 16th, 2nd and 1st group.